“This Is True”: Domestic Worker Shares Realities of Her Job and Hopes for a Better Future, SA Moved

 The cleaner vents about her harsh job

-In the video, @mrs.k905 is seen sitting down during her lunch break, still dressed in her full cleaning uniform.
+In the video, @mrs.k905 is seated during her lunch break, still dressed in her full cleaning uniform.
 She calmly begins by saying they work hard for the money they earn, and immediately gets into the uncomfortable side of her job.
-She explains how cleaners often deal with things like people not flushing after doing number twos, wiping snot on the shower walls, and even leaving used sanitary towels for them to dispose of.
+She explains how cleaners often deal with people not flushing after doing number twos, wiping snot on the shower walls, and even leaving used sanitary towels for them to dispose of.

-She goes on to talk about how bosses can be cold, mentioning that some do not greet them back, and others throw their clothes around for cleaners to pick up.
-Despite everything, she still carries herself with pride and shares how she's joined the Forever Living business, in hopes of improving her life.
+She talks about how bosses can be cold, mentioning that some do not greet them back, and others throw their clothes around for cleaners to pick up.
+Despite everything, she still carries herself with pride and shares how she's joined the Forever Living business in hopes of improving her life.

 Watch the TikTok video below: